Health Rosetta Advisor Program

 Cost and outcome data used in the industry is often statistically invalid, directionally misleading, and generally confusing to clients.
 Only using vendors that have real, valid ROI and internal reporting on data is a critical piece to sustainably lowering costs and improving outcomes.

 Advisor Education Topics

 We're working on this, but it may not happen until 2023.
 It's a pretty complex state-by-state issue, so we're being patient before we tackle this.

 The program is ongoing as it's part community and part education.
-The amount of time will vary by month and membership/accreditation level, but we expect most people to spend enough time to complete the requirements for their membership level or to be advancing to the next level in the advisor programs.
+The amount of time will vary by month and membership level, but we expect most people to spend enough time to complete the requirements for their membership level or to be advancing to the next level in the advisor programs.

 We strongly believe you will get what you put in.
 Remember, some of this time is working together on implementation at a client, so it's time you'd likely be spending anyways.

 Primarily virtual, also dependent on your accreditation level.
 We have some in-person events paired with other industry events throughout the year, but this varies based on advisor cohort, geography and preferences.

 There's no requirement for accreditation.
 In fact, some strategies work better with smaller clients.

 However, there are fewer strategies that work for fully-insured employers and even fewer that work for groups under 50.
 If you have questions on whether accreditation is a good fit, contact us and we can help provide some guidance.

 Life happens.
 We've been there.
 You can defer your spot one year and we'll pro-rate your subsequent year tuition based on when you drop out.

 Once you become an Associate Advisor or above we'll provide you with all the files and guidelines for using Health Rosetta logos and other resources.